Terrie Reed MSIE 1982: Breaking Down Barriers in Health Policy

-“UDI had never existed before,” Reed said.
+“UDI had never existed before,” Reed says.
 “My industrial engineering degree and experience provided a foundation for my role in the development of the UDI System.”

-She said her industrial engineering perspective has allowed her to value the notion of design or system thinking as part of this public health role.
+She says her industrial engineering perspective has allowed her to value the notion of design or system thinking as part of this public health role.

-“I have to consider what’s in it for all of those groups, and how this will benefit them,” Reed said.
-“As a single person trying to affect the entire structure of healthcare — I can’t do this alone or even as part of my FDA team.”
+“I have to consider what’s in it for all of those groups, and how this will benefit them,” Reed says.
+“As a single person trying to affect the entire structure of healthcare.
+I can’t do this alone or even as part of my FDA team.”

-She draws on skills she learned from industrial engineering courses — such as coordinating efforts between groups, improving efficiencies, and reducing duplication — to find the best way to do this.
+To find the best way to do this, she draws on skills she learned from industrial engineering courses, such as coordinating efforts between groups, improving efficiencies, and reducing duplication.

-Reed said she values the idea of cross collaboration, something that has benefitted her efforts in UDI adoption.
+Reed says she values the idea of cross-collaboration, something that has benefitted her efforts in UDI adoption.

-Building off this idea, she said that she has been actively involved in setting the foundation for a learning UDI community that takes all stakeholders into account.
+Building on this idea, she says that she has been actively involved in setting the foundation for a learning UDI community that takes all stakeholders into account.

-“I think what I like the most is when I can articulate and get other people to visualize how we could improve something, and they all get on board and share the vision, and move something forward,” she said.
+“I think what I like the most is when I can articulate and get other people to visualize how we could improve something, and they all get on board and share the vision and move something forward,” she says.
 “We’re building this really large UDI adoption community, and it will take a community to make this change.”

 Today, the AccessGUDID database has over 1.3 million records, whereas just a few years ago, less than 100 people had ever heard of UDI, according to Reed.

-As more people gain awareness of UDI, Reed said their goal is making it as useful as possible to all stakeholders, and this means bringing conversations together so everyone can benefit.
+As more people gain awareness of UDI, Reed says their goal is making it as useful as possible to all stakeholders, and this means bringing conversations together so everyone can benefit.

 She thinks of it as breaking down barriers, an idea that has been prevalent throughout her career.

-“My introduction into Industrial Engineering was based upon the insights of a U of I professor who didn’t allow barriers to get in the way,” Reed said.
+“My introduction into industrial engineering was based upon the insights of a professor who didn’t allow barriers to get in the way,” Reed says.
 “I think back on Dr. Liebman advocating for me to get into the industrial engineering program and saying ‘let’s give this person a chance.’
 I’ve taken that experience to heart, because I was able to use that opportunity and turn it into a successful career that seeks to improve public health from a systems point of view.”